Renew an SPSV Driver Licence

 What happens next?

 Your renewal application will be processed by An Garda Síochána, and, if approved, you will in due course be issued with an SPSV driver licence, driver display card and smart card.
-This may take up to twelve weeks to complete.
 All queries in relation to your application should be directed to An Garda Síochána as the licensing authority.